-You may defer or disregard - rollover - a capital gain or capital loss until a later CGT event happens.
-The types of rollover available are listed here but only the following four types are covered in this guide.
-If you would like information on the others, please contact the Tax Office.
+You may defer or disregard - that is, rollover - a capital gain or capital loss until a later CGT event happens.
+The types of rollovers available are listed below.
+Only the first four types are covered in detail in this guide.
+If you would like information on the others, contact us (see inside back cover).